weblyzard/streaming-sparql/README.md

 ## Compatiblity

-Streaming SPARQL is known to work with Jena, OpenRDF and RDF4j.
+Streaming SPARQL is known to work with Jena, OpenRDF, RDF4j and Virtuoso.